Church Planting and Women

 In the churches established by OMF missionaries, women lead worship, share testimonies, teach, and in some cases preach.
 Women are vital to most of the churches.
 I helped with a church plant where it was started with two elderly Thai women and one younger Thai woman.
 The main church planter was a single woman working with these women.
 One of the Thai elderly women in her 70s went on to help start a second church!
 She had the gift of giving even though she was poor.

-We have seen many delivered from this bondage via the church planting ministry of missionaries.
+We’ve seen many women find freedom in Christ via the church planting ministry of missionaries.

 9. Partnership with local church planters